 - Study mode:

-- Health and Care professional Council (HCPC) approved.
-Currently seeking approval from the British Dietetic Association.
+- Health and Care professional Council (HCPC) and British Dietetic Association (BDA) approved.

 Associate Professor in Dietetics

 Dr Hazreen Majid joined AECC University College with his extensive knowledge and expertise as an Associate Professor and course lead in Dietetics.

 This course aims to develop your understanding of the human body and the effect food has upon us in health and disease.

 Units on the course cover food science, food safety, patient assessment, clinical reasoning, acute and chronic disease, meal planning, nutritional assessment, public health, physiology, team working, research methods and application of research to practice.

 This intensive course is taught through a combination of theory, skills development and placement.
 Learn through a mix of clinical skills classes, problem-based seminars and placement whilst developing research knowledge and the principals of evidence-based practice.
 You will also have access to a variety of online materials and literature through our dedicated learning services

 Placements are a mandatory requirement of the course allowing graduates to apply their learning from the classroom to real life patients.
 Placements will be sourced from local providers.

 Medical Nutrition Therapy

 Professionalism and Social Responsibility in Healthcare